-All aspects of development for a utility installation, being an undertaking for the supply of water, hydraulic power, electricity or gas, of any development required for the purpose of that undertaking by way of:
+Development for a utility installation, being an undertaking for the supply of water, hydraulic power, electricity or gas, of any development required for the purpose of that undertaking by way of:

-- (a) development of any description at or below the surface of the ground - (b) the installation of any plant inside a building or the installation or erection within the premises of a generating station of any plant or other structures or erections required in connection with the station - (c) the installation or erection of an electricity distribution or supply network (and any components of such a network) which operates at voltages up to and including 33 kilovolts, excluding new substations

-- (d) the installation or erection of a new electrical transmission line on land on which such a line has already been erected and which is identified as a future line on Plan No: A4H303666-Powerlink Electricity Network and Plan No: 7775-A4/A-Energex 110kV Feeder Network - (e) the augmentation of a Powerlink substation identified on Plan No: A4-H-303666-Powerlink Electricity Network and of any Energex substation existing as at the date this clause took effect - (f) the placing of pipes above the surface of the ground for the supply of water, the installation in a water distribution system of booster stations and meter or switchgear houses any other development not specifically referred to above except where it involves erection of new buildings or reconstruction or alteration of existing buildings that would materially affect their design or external appearance - (g) any other development not specifically referred to above except where it involves erection of new buildings or reconstruction or alteration of existing buildings that would materially affect their design or external appearance.
+- (a) development of any description at or below the surface of the ground - (b) the installation of any plant inside a building or the installation or erection within the premises of a generating station of any plant or other structures or erections required in connection with the station - (c) the installation or erection of an electricity distribution or supply network (and any components of such a network) which operates at voltages up to and including 33 kilovolts, excluding new substations - (d) the installation or erection of a new electrical transmission line on land on which such a line has already been erected and which is identified as a future line on Plan No: A4H303666- Powerlink Electricity Network and Plan No: 7775-A4/A-Energex 110kV Feeder Network - (e) the augmentation of a Powerlink substation identified on Plan No: A4-H-303666-Powerlink Electricity Network and of any Energex substation existing as at the date this clause took effect - (f) the placing of pipes above the surface of the ground for the supply of water, the installation in a water distribution system of booster stations and meter or switchgear houses any other development not specifically referred to above except where it involves erection of new buildings or reconstruction or alteration of existing buildings that would materially affect their design or external appearance - (g) any other development not specifically referred to above except where it involves erection of new buildings or reconstruction or alteration of existing buildings that would materially affect their design or external appearance

-This exemption does not apply for a utility installation, where it involves:
+This exempt does not apply for a utility installation, where it involves:

-- (i) the erection of new buildings - (ii) power generation plant where burning 100kg or more of fuel an hour - (iii) reconstruction or alteration of existing buildings that would materially affect their design or external appearance - (iv) waste handling, treatment and disposal facility.
+- the erection of new buildings - ii. power generation plant where burning 100kg or more of fuel an hour - iii. reconstruction or alteration of existing buildings that would materially affect their design or external appearance - iv. waste handling, treatment and disposal facility

-All aspects of development involving the construction, maintenance or operation of roads, busways and rail transport infrastructure, and things associated with roads, busways and rail transport infrastructure by, on behalf of, or under contract with the ULDA, Brisbane City Council or the Queensland Government.
+Development involving the construction, maintenance or operation of roads, busways and rail transport infrastructure, and things associated with roads, busways and rail transport infrastructure by or on behalf of or under contract with the ULDA, Brisbane City Council or the Queensland Government.
 Things associated with roads, busways and rail transport infrastructure include but are not limited to:

-- activities undertaken for road construction
+- Activities undertaken for road construction

-- traffic signs and controls
+- Traffic signs and controls

-- depots
+- Depots

-- road access works
+- Road access works

-- road construction site buildings
+- Road construction site buildings

-- drainage works
+- Drainage works

-- ventilation facilities, including exhaust fans and outlets
+- Ventilation facilities, including exhaust fans and outlets

-- rest area facilities and landscaping
+- Rest area facilities and landscaping

-- parking areas
+- Parking areas

-- public passenger transport infrastructure
+- Public passenger transport infrastructure

-- control buildings
+- Control buildings

-- toll plazas
+- Toll plazas

-- rail transport infrastructure.
+- Rail transport infrastructure

-Schedule 2: Definitions
+Tourism Shop Schedule 2: Definitions